 Hamish Chamberlayne, Portfolio Manager and Head of Global Sustainable Equities, highlights key sustainable news stories for the third quarter of 2020 and breaks down strategy performance.

-- Over the quarter, the MSCI World Index saw the technology sector outperform while the energy sector plummeted by more than 15%.
+- Over the quarter the MSCI World Index saw the information technology sector outperform while the energy sector plummeted by more than 15%.

-During the lockdown, it has been hard at times to comprehend the monumental effect COVID-19 has had on the global economy by driving us indoors and online at a rate never before seen.
-While digitization has been a major investment trend for several years, the pandemic has undeniably accelerated it, and we believe digitization will be one of the dominant drivers of investment returns over the next decade.
+During the lockdown it has been hard at times to comprehend the monumental effect COVID-19 has had on the global economy by driving us indoors and online at a rate never before seen.
+While digitalisation has been a major investment trend for us for several years, the pandemic has undeniably accelerated it and we believe digitalisation will be one of the dominant drivers of investment returns over the next decade.
 Closely linked to digitalisation is the transition towards low carbon energy.
 This trend has also been supported this year with political commitment towards investment in renewable energy, electrification of transport, energy efficient technologies and sustainable infrastructure.
 We have been encouraged to see governmental fiscal stimulus targeted towards green projects that align with our investment philosophy of sustainable development, innovation and long-term compounding growth.

 We have also seen more than 20 countries implement end dates for the sale of internal combustion engines.
-There is a broad trend to bring forward decarbonization goals from a vague mid-century point toward a highly visible 2030 target date, which sets us up for a decade of innovation.
+There is a broad trend to bring forward decarbonisation goals from a vague mid-century point towards a highly visible 2030 target date which sets us up for a decade of innovation.

-The third quarter saw economic activity around the world begin to thaw as governments were required to balance the need to reopen countries with continuing to manage the COVID-19 pandemic.
-Against this backdrop, global equity markets ended the quarter higher; the MSCI World Index delivered a total return of 7.9% in U.S. dollar terms.
-The best-performing sectors were information technology, consumer discretionary and industrials, whereas the energy, financial and real estate sectors underperformed, with the energy sector falling by more than 15%.1
+The third quarter saw economic activity around the world begin to thaw as governments were required to balance the need to reopen countries with the COVID-19 pandemic.
+Against this backdrop, global equity markets ended the quarter higher; the MSCI World Index delivered a total return of 7.9% in US dollar terms.
+The best performing sectors were information technology (IT), consumer discretionary and industrials, whereas the energy, financial and real estate sectors underperformed, with the energy sector falling by more than 15%.

-The world’s struggle to ease lockdown restrictions is continuing to impact parts of the economy that rely on getting people together physically.
-Counter to that, we are seeing digitization accelerate.
-While this phenomenon has been spurred on by COVID-19, we expect that many of these digital trends will persist as people embrace the ease of use, enhanced productivity and efficiency that digitization offers.
+The world’s struggle to ease lockdown restrictions is continuing to impact on parts of the economy reliant on getting people together physically.
+Counter to that we are seeing that digitalisation is accelerating.
+While spurred on by COVID-19 we expect that many of these digital trends will persist as people embrace the ease of use, enhanced productivity and efficiency that digitalisation offers.

-Despite the encouraging adoption of digital trends, which we regard as being complementary to reducing the negative environmental impacts of economic activity, the increasing frequency and severity of climate-related events reminds us of the urgent need to accelerate investment in the low-carbon energy transition.
-Fortunately, the pandemic does not appear to have had a significant negative impact on this front.
-There is real momentum building behind this transition, thanks to exciting business innovation in clean energy technologies combined with strong regulatory support from many governments.
+Despite the encouraging adoption of digital trends, which we regard as being complementary to reducing the negative environmental impacts of economic activity, the increasing frequency and severity of climate-related events reminds us of the urgent need to accelerate investment in the low carbon energy transition.
+Fortunately, the pandemic does not appear to have had a significant negative impact.
+There is real momentum building behind this transition thanks to exciting business innovation in clean energy technologies combined with strong regulatory support from many governments.

 Nowhere was this innovation more evident than in Tesla’s recent update, which mapped out a clear investment plan to accelerate adoption of electric vehicles and clean energy.
-By 2030, Tesla’s goal is to have multiple terawatts of battery production in place to allow 20 million affordable electric vehicles to be produced annually as well as large scale energy storage installations to support renewable energy systems.
-We anticipate that Tesla’s ambitious vision will catalyze a further step up in investment across the broader automotive and energy industries.
+By 2030 Tesla’s goal is to have multiple terawatts of battery production in place to allow 20 million affordable electric vehicles to be produced annually as well as large scale energy storage installations to support renewable energy systems.
+We anticipate that Tesla’s ambitious vision will catalyse a further step up in investment across the whole automotive and energy industries.